uavaustin/docs.uavaustin.org/guides/image-rec/src/pytorch/intro.md

 While TensorFlow was the go-to machine learning framework for quite some time, developers of PyTorch (a Facebook platform), saw an opportunity to create a framework that excelled in the areas where TensorFlow lacked.
-What the devs created is a an extremely dynamic, user friendly library which enables rapid prototyping.
+What the devs created is an extremely dynamic, user friendly library which enables rapid prototyping.

 Let's dive in to some code.
 We'll rely upon some of the PyTorch docs and tutorials